To pack or what not to pack, a long term travellers guide to packing

 - Enough locks for all of the accessible parts of your bag, we use combination ones to avoid the problem of lost keys

-- Mugs, we love tea, absolutely love it and most often the mugs in hotel rooms are small so we bought large mugs in Bangkok and have been having glorious cups of tea ever since.
+- Mugs, we love tea, absolutely love it and most often the mugs in hotel rooms are small so we bought large mugs in Bangkok in 2015 and have been having glorious cups of tea ever since.

 Of the must haves we read about and fell for, here are a few that we have either never used or used less than a handful of times and most probably only used then because we had them.